Transmission of COVID-19: Medical procedures designated as aerosol-generating procedures

 There is concern that some medical procedures that affect the mouth and lungs can also generate aerosols, and that this may increase the infection risk.
 Some medical procedures have been designated as aerosol-generating procedures (AGPs), but this been done without measuring the aerosols these procedures produce.
 The aerosols generated by some AGPs have been measured and found to be less than the aerosols produced by breathing.
 Less virus (strictly speaking, viral RNA) has been found in the air near intensive care unit (ICUs) with COVID-19 patients than near rooms with COVID-19 patients that are not ICUs.
 Patients in ICUs are more likely to be subject to mechanically ventilation, an AGP.
 This suggests that in hospitals, areas near ICUs may actually pose less risk of infection via aerosols.
 This has led to calls to reconsider AGPs.
 The WHO recommends the use of filtering facepiece respirators such as N95 or FFP2 masks in settings where aerosol-generating procedures are performed, while the U.S. CDC and the European Centre for Disease Prevention and Control recommend these controls in all situations related to COVID-19 patient treatment (other than during crisis shortages).

+There is a research that suggests that variation in airway resistance, as measured by CFD (Computational Fluid Dynamics), may be a useful tool for predicting the forecast of critically ill COVID-19 patients.